runticle/good_python_morning/README.md

 Bye!

 NB.
-It does require 3.8 and most macs have 2.7 installed so watch out
+It does require 3.7 and most macs have 2.7 installed by default so watch out To upgrade follow steps here https://opensource.com/article/19/5/python-3-default-mac